department-of-veterans-affairs/vagov-content/pages/life-insurance/plans.md

 - Is the cheapest permanent plan
 - Must be purchased before you turn 61 years old
 - Has premium rates that never increase, so your payments will stay the same for as long as you have the policy
 - Loses 50% of its face value on the day before your 65th birthday.
 When you turn 65 and your policy face value decreases, you can buy additional insurance to replace what you lost.
-Additional insurance costs $6.58 per month per $1000.00.
+Additional insurance for this plan costs $6.58 per month per $1000.00.
 - Has loan and cash value

 ## Modified life at age 70